monsoonmaelstrom/book2/book2.md

 A few minutes after Peter’s left, I can’t help but ask, “Should I not have done that?”

 “It was bound to happen sooner or later,” Alex says.
-“May as well have been now.
+“May as well have been now.”

 “You set a boundary,” Davy shrugs.
 “Who knows what she’ll do next, but that would be true regardless of whether or not you’d done anything today,” he reminds me, which is true.

 I nod.
 “We need to get back to Branton.
 Sooner rather than later.
 The sooner we get back, the sooner we can figure out how to undo what she’s done to Liam.”

 “I know.
 I’m working on it,” Davy tells me.
-“We can’t do another overland excursion though.
+“We can’t do another overland trip though.
 The pass we’ll be even worse.
 If we want to go in the next four months, we’re going to have to go by ship.”

 “Fuck.
 Kill me now,” I groan.
 “That’s what?
 Six weeks at least?”

 Davy nods.
 “Lucky we’re going southwest though.
 You can’t even sail the other direction this time of year.”

-“We clearly have different definitions of ‘lucky’” I tell him drily.
+“We clearly have different definitions of ‘lucky’,” I tell him drily.

 “What’s wrong with taking a ship?”
 Liam asks.